cisagov/ScubaGoggles/Testing/Functional/SmokeTests/README.md

 - `--tb=short`, `tb=long`, or `tb=no` (provide either brief, full, or suppress the traceback output for failed tests)
 - `-q` (reduces output to show only minimal information)

-Run `pytest -h` for a full list of CLI options, or [learn more about Pytest usage here.](https://docs.pytest.org/en/7.1.x/how-to/usage.html)
+Run `pytest -h` for a full list of CLI options or [learn more about Pytest usage here.](https://docs.pytest.org/en/7.1.x/how-to/usage.html)

 ### Running Remotely via GitHub Actions ###
 Go to the [run_smoke_test.yml workflow](https://github.com/cisagov/ScubaGoggles/actions/workflows/run_smoke_test.yml) in the GitHub Actions tab, then click the "Run workflow" dropdown button.